-You can find and watch free video tutorials at the ON1 HDR 2020 Product Training site, available at ON1. com.
-This is the best and quickest way to dig into the ON1 workflow and discover new techniques that will help you with your photo editing and organizing.
-There, you can search our Knowledge Base for frequently asked questions, common issues and more.
+You can find an extensive collection of video tutorials and help documents for HDR in the Help section of the ON1 website (on1help.zendesk.com).
+This is the quickest way to dig into the app.
+There, you can search our Knowledge Base for frequently asked questions, and more.